ovh/docs/pages/cloud/private-cloud/service-migration/guide.en-gb.md

 > If your Hosted Private Cloud/PCC offer pre-dates 2016, please contact our support teams to verify the requirements.
 >

-If the public IP addresses attached to the origin Hosted Private Cloud are required on the destination Hosted Private Cloud, it will be necessary to transfer them.
+If the public IP addresses attached to the source Hosted Private Cloud are required on the destination Hosted Private Cloud, it will be necessary to transfer them.

 Please consult our guide to [Migrate an IP block between two Hosted Private Cloud services](../add-ip-block/#migrate-an-ip-block-between-two-hosted-private-cloud-solutions).

+##### **Distributed port group settings**

+Please verify portgroup settings including Security, VLAN, Teaming and failover, as if they have been modified on the source environment the same configuration will need to be applied on the destination.

+For more information, consult VMware's documentation on [how to edit general distributed port group settings](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-FCA2AE5E-83D7-4FEE-8DFF-540BDB559363.html) and on [how to edit distributed port teaming and failover policies](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.hostclient.doc/GUID-BB8EC262-5F85-4F42-AFC5-5FED456E2C11.html).

 ### VMware context